QA of New Programmes/Programme Development

 The academic unit to be reviewed shall nominate names for panel membership, including the Chair and members, to the Chair of QAC for approval.
 Panel members should be carefully selected, who should not have close affiliation with the academic unit under review in the last three years.
 CV would be collected to ensure appropriateness of the nominees to serve on the panel.
-The DAA would not be invited to serve on the ACP Panel.

 Following approval of the panel membership, the AQSS will issue the appointment letters.

 The SED shall include the following information on the teaching, research, service functions and administration of the academic unit:

 mission, goals and objectives of the academic unit

 report on follow-up work on the recommendations of the previous ACP review

 follow-up actions in response to the recommendations of the DAA